-- have large between-speaker variability and small within-speaker variability
+- have large between-speaker variability and small withinspeaker variability

 - be robust against noise and distortion

 - occur frequently and naturally in speech

 - be easy to measure from speech signal

 - be difficult to impersonate/mimic

 - not be affected by the speaker's health or long-term variations in voice.

 The number of features should be also relatively low.
-Traditional statistical models such as the Gaussian mixture model [197, 198] cannot handle high-dimensional data.
+Traditional statistical models such as the Gaussian mixture model (Reynolds et al., 2000; Reynolds and Rose, 1995) cannot handle high-dimensional data.
 The number of required training samples for reliable density estimation grows exponentially with the number of features.
-This problem is known as the curse of dimensionality [104].
+This problem is known as the curse of dimensionality (Jain et al., 2000).
 The computational savings are also obvious with low-dimensional features.

 There are different ways to categorize the features (Fig. 2).
 From the viewpoint of their physical interpretation, we can divide them into (1) short-term spectral features, (2) voice source features, (3) spectro-temporal features, (4) prosodic features and (5) high-level features.
-Short-term spectral features, as the name suggests, are computed from short frames of about 20-30 milliseconds in duration.
+Short-term spectral features, as the name suggests, are computed from short frames of about 20-30 ms in duration.
 They are usually descriptors of the short-term spectral envelope which is an acoustic correlate of timbre, i.e. the "color" of sound, as well as the resonance properties of the supralaryngeal vocal tract.
 The voice source features, in turn, characterize the voice source (glottal flow).
 Prosodic and spectro-temporal features span over tens or hundreds of milliseconds, including intonation and rhythm, for instance.
-Finally, high-level features attempt to capture conversation-level characteristics of speakers, such as characteristic use of words ("uh-huh", "you know", "oh yeah", etc.) [57].
+Finally, high-level features attempt to capture conversation-level characteristics of speakers, such as characteristic use of words ("uh-huh", "you know", "oh yeah", etc.) (Doddington, 2001).

-Figure 2: A summary of features from viewpoint of their physical interpretation.
+Fig. 2.
+A summary of features from viewpoint of their physical interpretation.
 The choice of features has to be based on their discrimination, robustness, and practicality.
 Short-term spectral features are the simplest, yet most discriminative; prosodics and high-level features have received much attention at high computational cost.

 Which features one should use?
 It depends on the intended application, computing resources, amount of speech data available (for both development purposes and in run-time) and whether the speakers are cooperative or not.
-For someone who would like to start research in speaker recognition, we recommend to begin with the short-term spectral features since they are easy to compute and yield good performance [195].
-Prosodic and high-level features are believed to be more robust, but less discriminative and easier to impersonate; for instance, it is relatively well known that professional impersonators tend to modify the overall pitch contour towards the imitated speaker [10, 126].
+For someone who would like to start research in speaker recognition, we recommend to begin with the short-term spectral features since they are easy to compute and yield good performance (Reynolds et al., 2003).
+Prosodic and high-level features are believed to be more robust, but less discriminative and easier to impersonate; for instance, it is relatively well known that professional impersonators tend to modify the overall pitch contour towards the imitated speaker (Ashour and Gath, 1999; Kitamura, 2008).
 High-level features also require considerably more complex front-end, such as automatic speech recognizer.
 To conclude, there does not yet exist globally "best" feature but the choice is a trade-off between speaker discrimination, robustness, and practicality.

 2.2.
-Speaker Modeling
+Speaker modeling

 By using feature vectors extracted from a given speaker's training utterance(s), a speaker model is trained and stored into the system database.
-In textdependent mode, the model is utterance-specific and it includes the temporal dependencies between the feature vectors.
-Text-dependent speaker verification and speech recognition do share similarities in their pattern matching processes, and these can also be combined [18, 93].
+In text-dependent mode, the model is utterance-specific and it includes the temporal dependencies between the feature vectors.
+Text-dependent speaker verification and speech recognition do share similarities in their pattern matching processes, and these can also be combined (BenZeghiba and Bourland, 2003; Heck and Genoud, 2002).